Analogue Gravity: Phenomenological Applications of Analogue Models

-Although closely related, as we will soon see, we have to distinguish carefully between the mode analysis of a linear field theory (with or without modified dispersion relations --- MDR) over a fixed background and the stability analysis of the background itself.
+Although the two issues are very closely related, as we will soon see, we have to carefully distinguish between the stability analysis of the modes of a linear field theory (with or without modified dispersion relations -- MDR) over a fixed background, and the stability analysis of the background itself.